 The study of philosophy provides a powerful critical perspective on other academic subjects ranging from literature and art to biology and mathematics as well as an exceptionally strong foundation for many diverse professions such as law, teaching, journalism, medicine, ministry, and business.
+The major is also easily blended with all other majors at TCNJ (see below).

+Students must earn 30 credits to graduate from TCNJ.
+The Philosophy major currently comprises 32 credits, but may be adjusted to 30 credits, depending on student needs.
+The Philosophy major may be pursued in a 4 year or 3 year program of study.
 Philosophy majors may also participate in the 7 year Medical Program at TCNJ: (https://biology.tcnj.edu/academics/medical-careers/7-year-medical-program/).
+The admissions requirements for this program can be found at the link above.

 A major or minor in philosophy is easily combined with a variety of other majors.
-More information about the practical value of the study of philosophy can be found on the department website http://philos.tcnj.edu.
+The Philosophy major contributes to articulated double major programs in: